Blandaxt/Code_Wars/README.md

 4. Third step was to call that reduce function in a reduce method that is targeting the given array.

 5. Then i returned that result and saw i was getting errors.
-That is when i saw my edge case of an emnpty array and had to create and if conditional for that.
+That is when i saw my edge case of an empty array and had to create and if conditional for that.

 6. After i created the if conditional targeting the given array and see if it equal the null data type, i pressed the attempt button and i was getting all greens marks for the correct answer.
 Love it the end.

+## 7 kyu Growth of a Population:

+In a small town the population is p0 = 1000 at the beginning of a year.
+The population regularly increases by 2 percent per year and moreover 50 new inhabitants per year come to live in the town.
+How many years does the town need to see its population greater or equal to p = 1200 inhabitants?

+At the end of the first year there will be:
+1000 + 1000 * 0.02 + 50 => 1070 inhabitants

+At the end of the 2nd year there will be:
+1070 + 1070 * 0.02 + 50 => 1141 inhabitants (number of inhabitants is an integer)

+At the end of the 3rd year there will be:
+1141 + 1141 * 0.02 + 50 => 1213

+It will need 3 entire years.
+More generally given parameters:

+p0, percent, aug (inhabitants coming or leaving each year), p (population to surpass)

+the function nb_year should return n number of entire years needed to get a population greater or equal to p.

+aug is an integer, percent a positive or null number, p0 and p are positive integers (> 0)

+Examples:
+nb_year(1500, 5, 100, 5000) -> 15
+nb_year(1500000, 2.5, 10000, 2000000) -> 10
+Note: Don't forget to convert the percent parameter as a percentage in the body of your function: if the parameter percent is 2 you have to convert it to 0.02.

+## Process/Learned:

+1. The process i took for this problem was first to console.log the parameters i was given.
+Then i thought i should convert any integers i have that need to be in a certain form like my percentage.
+And have my starting variables like the total population i start with and the amount of years it would take from that initial population to reach the destination number the function gives me.

+2. Since i knew my destination, i thought a while loop would be perfect for this function.
+So i set up my while loop to keep looping while the initial value is less than the destination value.

+3. While this while loop is running i am doing my math equation where i am multiplying the percentage by the current amount and adding any augment like the amount of settlers that are added to the population.
+Then making that the new total.

+4. This keeps happening while the current value for the population is less than the destination value.
+And while that is happening i am adding the amount of years this is taking to happen and returning that value at the end once the loops fininshes.